 Both of these have a very high level of detail around material tracking.
 Material Planning tends to focus more on the cost of material and its location at any point in time.
 This can include everything from shipping, lead times, actual cost, to material movement throughout the manufacturing process and the cost associated with it.
 Manufacturing Planning also has a detailed tracking of material.
 However, these systems tend to focus more on the manufacturing process.
 One specific thing they tend to track is work cell details.
 Some examples of this tracking are the material going into and out of a work cell, the resources required for the work cell to operate, tooling required at each work cell, and in some case detailed work instructions for each process required at the work cell, and much more.
 These systems still have a very tight process that must be followed for control of the manufacturing or assembly process.
 Variations to the process are not typically permitted unless it is a defined; pre-approved process variation.

 PLM — Product Lifecycle Management:

 I personally feel these ERP systems tend to fall short in these areas is due to their focus on transactional functions and very tight controls.
 Based on their origins around finance, this type of control is completely and understandably needed.
-Because of this there is little to no development around the flexibility needed for free flowing processes often required in the production development environment.
+Because of this, there is little to no development around the flexibility needed for free-flowing processes often required in the product development environment.

 Some best examples of a complete implementation of ERP, MRP and PLM I have seen are companies that have utilized the best of each system based on their business needs.
 They then utilized integration methods so appropriate data is shared between all systems.
 Some of the most painful examples I have seen are companies trying to change and force their internal business processes into the envelope provided by an OOTB ERP system.
 Or worst yet, paid a very large amount of money to recreate the wheel and customize their top level ERP system to do what they need.